 So, it’s best to avoid getting your heart set on a particular color pattern; instead, just enjoy the fact that your dog’s ultimate coloration may be a bit of a surprise.

 All dogs shed, but the amount of fur they’ll leave around your house varies from one breed and individual to the next.
-And unfortunately, both German Shepherds and Siberian Huskies are notoriously heavy shedders.
+And unfortunately, with their double coat, both German Shepherds and Siberian Huskies are notoriously heavy shedders.

 So, when you combine both of these breeds into a single dog, you’ll need to be prepared to deal with the shed hair they create.

 There isn’t a lot you can do about this, except to brush your dog regularly (and while outdoors – don’t worry, birds will often use your dog’s hair for nest-building materials), and to use fish oil supplements to keep your dog’s coat as healthy as possible.

 One big concern many have when considering a large breed mix is how their new dog will get along with children.
-Fortunately, German Shepherd Husky mixes are generally great with kids as they are gentle with the children, yet tough enough to withstand the indignities children often inflict upon them.
+Fortunately, the German Shepherd Husky mix is generally great with kids as they are gentle with the children, yet tough enough to withstand the indignities children often inflict upon them.

 Of course, you should never allow your dog to play with your kids until you are sure you know him well (and you should never allow young children to play with dogs unsupervised).